thannedel/Battleship-Game/README.md

 To avoid accidental name conflicts between the RestRepository controller and anything else we have, tell Spring to use /rest as a prefix for all
 RestRepository URLs.

-Add the following line to application.properties:
+Add the following lines to application.properties:
 ```
 spring.data.rest.base-path=/rest
 spring.jackson.serialization.INDENT_OUTPUT=true